airshipit/airship-in-a-bottle/doc/source/service-logging-conventions.rst

 Service Logging Conventions
 ===========================
-UCP services must provide logging, should conform to a standard logging format, and may utilize shared code to do so.
+Airship services must provide logging, should conform to a standard logging format, and may utilize shared code to do so.

 Standard Logging Format
 -----------------------
-The following is the intended format to be used when logging from UCP services.
+The following is the intended format to be used when logging from Airship services.
 When logging from those parts that are no services, a close reasonable approximation is desired.

 ::